 - Volleyball (Women Only)

 Admission Requirements & Details

 The information regarding admissions below may give an overview of the applicants Alabama State University accepts.
-The details may include admissions application requirements and recommendations, SAT/ACT scores of students that were accepted, as well as any AP credits that may be transferred.
-This information can be used to get a better feeling of your chances of getting into Alabama State University.
+The details may include admissions application requirements and recommendations, as well as any AP credits that may be transferred.

 College Credits Accepted